Happy Toronto resident walking outdoors to help keep the spine healthy

 Let’s explore 5 of the best fun and easy activities you can do regularly to support whole-spine movement—from your neck to your lower back—and help you stay strong and mobile for years to come.

-Walking – Simple, Free, and So Good for Your Spine
+1. Walking – Simple, Free, and So Good for Your Spine

 Walking is one of the best things you can do for your spine.

 It’s low-impact, requires no equipment, and gets your whole body working together—especially your legs, hips, and spine.
 Each step you take activates the muscles that support your lower back and encourages spinal discs to stay healthy and hydrated.
+It’s also one of the easiest tips to relieve back pain naturally.

 Here’s why walking is great for your neck and back and can help keep your spine healthy: